Canyoneer/ValenceRT-DecodingTool/README.md

 ### Physical connection
 This is for the 5 pin AMP-Superseal connector.
 Pin 3 is RS485 A and pin 4 RS485 B on the connector (pin 1 can be identified by the key in the connector edge between 1 and 2).

-2 is ground and 5 the supply voltage.
+2 is ground and 5 the 5V supply voltage.
 But there is no need to connect this.
+I don't know the maximum current of this supply voltage.
+The Valence display uses about 34mA with 10 active leds.

 ### Protocol description
 The baudrate is 115200, no parity, one stopbit, little endian encoding.
 The messages end with a 2 byte modbus CRC.